espressif/esp-rainmaker-ios/README.md

 - Local Control ensures your devices are reachable even when your internet connection is poor or there is no internet over connected Wi-Fi

 Local Control feature is optional but enabled by default.
-It can be disabled from the build settings by removing `Local_Control` keyword from `Active Compilation Condition` under `Swift Compiler - Custom Flags`.
+It can be disabled from the `Configuration.plist` by setting `Enable Local Control` key from `App Configuration` to `NO`.

 ### Personalisation